rsclip/rs_compiler_guide/guide/src/getting_started.md

 **Code Generation**
 This guide (un)fortunately won't cover the specific code-generation as it's very out-of-scope and complex, not suitable for a beginner guide.

+**Debugging**
+[log](https://crates.io/crates/log) + [env_logger](https://crates.io/crates/env_logger) will help us debug our compiler by introducing macros like `debug!`, etc. They will not be displayed in code examples, but I recommend using them.

+Additionally, learn how to set up a debugger in your IDE.
+This will be incredibly useful for debugging your compiler.
+Here's a guide for [Linux](https://code.visualstudio.com/docs/cpp/cpp-debug-linux) and [Windows](https://code.visualstudio.com/docs/cpp/cpp-debug-windows).

 [Cranelift](https://cranelift.dev/) is a fast compiler backend made in Rust we'll use.
 #### Want a library for lexing/parsing?
 Although this guide is intended for writing these by hand, you can always rely on more industrial alternatives.
 I'd recommend using these only if you have written a lexer and parser by hand.
 Also, the errors may or may not be as pretty and insightful.